Ahmad ibn Qasim al-Hajari

-Ahmad ibn Qāsim Al-Hajarī (أحمد بن قاسم الحجري) also known as Al-Hajari, Afoukay, Chihab, Afokai (أفوكاي) or Afoqai (أفوقاي) (c.1570, Andalusia–c.1640, Tunis), was a Muslim Morisco who worked as a translator in Morocco during the reigns of the Saadi sultans, Ahmad al-Mansur, Zidan Abu Maali, Abu Marwan Abd al-Malik II and Al Walid ibn Zidan.
+Ahmad ibn Qāsim Al-Hajarī (أحمد بن قاسم الحجري; c.
+1570 – c.
+1640), also known as Al-Hajari, Afoukay, Chihab, Afokai (أفوكاي) or Afoqai (أفوقاي), was a Muslim Morisco who worked as a translator in Morocco during the reigns of the Saadi sultans, Ahmad al-Mansur, Zidan Abu Maali, Abu Marwan Abd al-Malik II and Al Walid ibn Zidan.
 He was later sent as an envoy by Sultan Zidan Abu Maali of Morocco who sent him to France and Netherlands to negotiate the release of some Moriscos who were captured by privateers and thrown on the shores of the mentioned countries.

 Early life

 Al-Hajari fled Spain for Morocco in 1599, following the persecutions of the Moriscos.

-France (1610–11)
+France (1610–1611)

 In 1610-11, the ruler of Morocco Mulay Zidan sent Al-Hajari to France in order to obtain redress on the subject of the Moriscos.
 He was involved in arms smuggling while in southern France, and visited Paris and Leiden.
 The reason for the visit to France seems to have been that some French corsairs, falsely offering a transit to Morocco to the Moriscos being expulsed from Spain after 1609, had instead captured them and their belongings.
 After sailing from Safi to Le Havre, Al-Hajari met with the King, and obtained a safe-conduct to visit the country.
 In Bordeaux he obtained some financial compensation from the shipowners who had been involved in the Moriscos affair.